 After a high last year, usage of eDatabases, such as newspaper collections or learning materials, is now 68,000 uses this year.
-This usage is comparable to the 89,000 accesses we experienced in the same period in 2018-19, though this measure historically tends to show some variability.
+This usage is projected to be comparable to the 89,000 accesses we experienced in 2018-19, though this measure historically tends to show some variability.